tuupola/branca-spec/README.md

 ### Nonce

 Nonce is 192 bits ie. 24 bytes.
-These should be cryptographically secure random bytes and never reused between tokens.
+It should be cryptographically secure random bytes and never reused between tokens.
+Nonce should be generated automatically by the implementing library.
+Allowing end user to provide their own nonce is a foot gun.

 ### Ciphertext